 - If a funnel step is skipped, that is a drop-off.
 Open and closed funnels behave here the same way.

 - You cannot build audiences directly from the funnel report if the funnel is set to open.

-- Do the right-click on the funnel chart or the breakdown table to see additional options (like exploring users or building segments)
+- Do right-click on the funnel chart or the breakdown table to see additional options (like exploring users or building segments)

-- You can zoom in/out the chart while hovering your mouse over the chart (or use plus/minus icons in the corner of the bar chart)
+- You can zoom in/out of the chart while hovering your mouse over the chart (or use plus/minus icons in the corner of the bar chart)

 - Play around with Show elapsed time, Next Action, Trended Funnel options